How to create a winning marketing plan (with examples)

 Now it’s time to define what key marketing metrics you’ll use to measure success.
 Your key metrics will help you measure and track the performance of your marketing activities.
 They’ll also help you understand how your efforts tie back to larger business goals.

-Once you establish key metrics, use a goal-setting framework—like objectives and key results (OKRs) or SMART goals—to fully flush out your marketing objectives.
+Once you establish key metrics, use a goal-setting framework—like key performance indicators (KPIs), objectives and key results (OKRs) or SMART goals—to fully flush out your marketing objectives.
 This ensures your targets are as specific as possible, with no ambiguity about what should be accomplished by when.

-Example: If a goal of your marketing plan is to increase email subscriptions and you follow the SMART goal framework (ensuring your objective is specific, measurable, achievable, realistic, and time-bound) your goal might look like this: Increase email subscription rate from 10% to 20% in H1
+Example: If you’re writing a marketing plan to increase email subscriptions and you follow the SMART goal framework (ensuring your objective is specific, measurable, achievable, realistic, and time-bound) your goal might look like this: Increase email marketing subscription rate from 10% to 20% in H1

 Pro tip